skypjack/entt/docs/md/poly.md

 providing a custom definition for the static virtual table.

-Once the interface is defined, it will be sufficient to provide a generic implementation to fullfill the concept.<br/>
+Once the interface is defined, it will be sufficient to provide a generic implementation to fulfill the concept.<br/>
 Also in this case, the library allows customizations based on types or families of types, so as to be able to go beyond the generic case where necessary.